fabiocuri/debruits/README.md

      TOKEN is result from `kubectl describe secret $(kubectl describe serviceaccount jenkins | grep token | awk '{print $2}')`.
 5. Create and run a new pipeline pointing to this project.
 6. Install "Stage View" plugin for better visualisation of pipeline.

+## Sendgrid Configuration

+1. Create an account in Sendgrid.
+2. Create a SMTP integration.
+3. Open Jenkins and install the "Extend Email" plugin.
+4. Go to "System" and "Extended E-mail Notification".
+   Set "SMTP server" to "smtp.sendgrid.net".
+   Set "SMTP Port" to 465.
+   Create Sendgrid credentials.
+   Select "Use SSL".